UK boosts global efforts against wildlife crime

 The funding will be made available through Round Two of the Department for Environment Food & Rural Affairs (Defra)’s Illegal Wildlife Trade Challenge Fund to support practical action against wildlife crime by strengthening law enforcement, reducing demand for illegal products and by helping communities develop sustainable conservation schemes.

-Since its launch in 2014, the Challenge Fund, with support from the Department for International Development (DFID), has supported 19 projects in countries affected by wildlife crime to protect endangered species and stop the criminality and conflict associated with international trafficking of illegal wildlife products.
+Since its launch in 2014, the Challenge Fund, with support from the Department for International Development (DFID) (now FCDO), has supported 19 projects in countries affected by wildlife crime to protect endangered species and stop the criminality and conflict associated with international trafficking of illegal wildlife products.

 The GBP5 million announced today takes the total made available through the Fund to GBP13 million.